McLovin-81/littleGroupData/doc.md

   - First steps trying from scratch.
   - Try "asio" library.
   - Try "WebSocketpp" library.
-    - I figured out that the `-lpthread` flag is needed to compile with the WebSocketpp library.
+  - I figured out that the `-l pthread` flag is needed to compile with the WebSocketpp library.

 **29.08.2023**
 - Code review with Ansgar.